Best Student Bank Accounts

 You’ll also need proof of address from something like a recent utility bill.
 If you’re not sure exactly where you’ll be living while you study, you can always change the address on your account once you have it confirmed.

 To be accepted for a student account, you will, of course, have to prove you’re a student or that you’re going to be one soon.
 Your UCAS confirmation letter should suffice.
-However, if your letter is a conditional one, you may need to show proof of you’re A-Level results or a confirmation letter from the institution you’ll be attending.
+However, if your letter is a conditional one, you may need to show proof of your A-Level results or a confirmation letter from the institution you’ll be attending.

 You’ll likely have a few weeks or months after your acceptance to set up your account, and doing so early means you can access the benefits early too.